This is the second of three guides to visiting the Central Valley refuges.

 - Woodbridge Ecological Reserve, also called the Isenberg Crane Refuge

-These refuges are a bit north of Sacramento on the I-5, a moderate drive (1.5-2 hours) from Silicon Valley, but much easier for those living closer to San Francisco to visit.
+These refuges are a bit south of Sacramento on the I-5, a moderate drive (1.5-2 hours) from Silicon Valley, but much easier for those living closer to San Francisco to visit.
 They cover a wide variety of habitat and support a large number of species, including Sandhill Cranes, Geese, Ducks and shorebirds.